Golden Rock Railway Workshop: Computer centre

 in implementing WISE at 16 other railway workshops in 2004, and developed a Diesel Loco Maintenance Management Information System (DLMMIS).

-Chemical and Metallurgical Laboratory

-GOC has a Chemical and Metallurgical laboratory where quality analysis of materials procured by the stores are undergone.

 Welfare activities

 Premature death assistance scheme

 All employees contribute to (and are covered by) this social-security scheme, which gives ₹10,000 to the family of a deceased employee.

 Crèche

 A crèche, near the Armoury Gate entrance, cares for the children of workshop employees.

 Canteen

 A modern canteen, with a gas supply for steaming, caters to employees.
 Refreshments such as snacks, tea and coffee are supplied in work areas.
 The canteen has two dining halls, with a lunchtime capacity of 160.
 Tea and snacks are sold at nine booths.

 Education

-Schools were established for children of GOC employees before Indian independence.
+Schools were established for the children of GOC employees before India's independence.
 Although four schools and two kindergartens once existed in Golden Rock's railway colony, its declining population has left only a single school.

 Work

 Golden Rock performs periodic overhauls (POH) and maintenance of diesel locomotives and the Darjeeling and Nilgiri narrow-gauge locomotives.
 It maintains, services and remodels discontinued diesel metre-gauge locomotives for export by RITES, and other converted locomotives for Mozambique, Tanzania, Mali, Sudan and Senegal.
 GOC has produced five metre-gauge diesel engines for Malaysia.
 Three remodelled metre-gauge locomotives were exported to Benin.
 By December 2008, the workshop had sent 111 refurbished locomotives overseas.
 It has till now indigenously manufactured 6 X-Class Steam Engines, 4 from 2011-2014 and 2 from 2021-2022, for the use on the Rack-Adhesion route between Mettupalayam and Coonoor in the Nilgiri Mountain Railway.